samer27/SamIT1025/lab3/readme.md

 # Conclusion

-In Lab3, we went over software types, practice working with virtualization and Python.
+In Lab3, we went over software types and practiced working with virtualization and Python.
 We also discovered careers in information technology and co-ops, internships, certificates, certifications, industry association, and student organization memberships.
 Moving forward, I plan to apply virtualization software on my computer to give it more effitiveness and efficiency.